Town Projects

 Coyote Ridge Parking & Trailhead

 The Town, with input from the Open Space Advisory Committee (OSAC), completed the Coyote Ridge Open Space Master Plan in 2023.
-One of the recommendations from this Plan included increased accessibility to the 182-acre Coyote Ridge Open Space area with the installation of a small gravel parking area and a Trailhead that included an ADA spur trail.
+One of the recommendations from this Plan included increased accessbility to the 182-acre Coyote Ridge Open Space area with the installation of a small gravel parking area and a Trailhead that included an ADA spur trail.
 The parking lot area land was conveyed to the Town from CDOT in 2025.
-Design was completed in September and includes a trail and associated trailhead located off of State Highway 128.
-The project includes the construction of asphalt access, a crushed asphalt parking lot, wire fencing, farm gates, and a crusher fines trail that will connect with the existing St. Francis Trail.
-The Town received 12 bids and selected Powell Restoration to complete the work.
-The construction contract with Powell was approved at the October 27th Town Council meeting.
-Construction will begin in February and conclude before the end of March 2026, if not sooner.
+Project was completed in March 2026 and includes an asphalt access, a crushed asphalt parking lot, wire fencing, farm gates, and a crusher fines trail that will connect with the existing St. Francis Trail.

 Fiber Internet